kbedford/JLS/README.md

 ## Prerequisites

-- Docker installed on your machine
+- Docker and docker-compose needs to be installed on your machine

 ## Project Structure